-- Complete the Certification for 3-2 Program Eligibility form (PDF) with signatures from the undergraduate adviser(s) and Jennifer Romney, associate dean in the College of Arts & Sciences, to be submitted with the application to the MSW program.
+- Complete the Certification for 3-2 Program Eligibility form (PDF), with signatures from the undergraduate adviser(s) and Jennifer Romney, associate dean in the College of Arts & Sciences, to be submitted with the application to the MSW program.

 3-2 Program Enrollment and Financial Aid

 Students accepted into the 3-2 MSW program will remain coded prime in their undergraduate division in university systems (i.e., WebSTAC) for their fourth year of study, even though the student will be completing graduate-level course work at the Brown School.
-The student will be coded prime to the Brown School MSW program in their fifth year of study.
+The student will be coded prime to the Brown School MSW program during their fifth year of study.

-3-2 MSW students will continue to be charged the standard full-time undergraduate tuition rate for the fourth year of study and, as such, will receive financial aid for the fourth year based upon their eligibility for undergraduate financial aid awards, including Pell grants.
+3-2 MSW students will continue to be charged the standard full-time undergraduate tuition rate for the fourth year of study and, as such, will receive financial aid for the fourth year based upon their eligibility for undergraduate financial aid awards, including Pell Grants.